Photo by El Nariz / Shutterstock.com

 TurboTax offers a lot of other options, as well, depending on your tax situation.
 Regular prices range from $59.99 to $179.99 for federal returns, although coupons and sales are regularly offered.

 - Dependable service for individuals and the self-employed

 - Excellent for those on a budget

 TaxAct is another longtime provider of online tax preparation services.
-Dating back to the late 1990s, the company has made a name for itself as an affordable alternative to other products.
-The price to prepare and file a federal tax return normally ranges from $27-$51 with an additional fee for the state return.
-(Rates are currently discounted: See links below.)
+Since the late 1990s, the company has made a name for itself as an affordable alternative to other products.
+The price to prepare and file a federal tax return normally ranges from $14.95 to $69.95 for editions from Basic to Premium, with an additional fee for a state return.
+(Rates are currently discounted by 20 percent: See links below.)

 Although TaxAct is comparatively no-frills — you won’t find a 1040 smartphone app here — the service is a solid choice.
 It offers a $100k Accuracy Guarantee that promises accuracy and pledges to get customers the biggest refund possible.
 The website will provide seven years of access to your return as well as technical phone support with its paid service.

 - Backed by one of the biggest names in tax preparation services